 - Gather supplies: Crescent wrench, soft cloth, old toothbrush, baking soda.

 Instead of replacing one with the other, you can keep both and set them up side by side.
-Here are the benefits to keeping both shower heads:
+Here are the benefits of keeping both showerheads:

-Here are the steps you take to set up a regular shower head next to a hand held one.
-Note that if you want a low-flow shower head and don't have one, you can purchase one at your local hardware store, along with a diverter valve (see Amazon ad) and hand-held wall mount.
+Here are the steps you take to set up a regular showerhead next to a handheld one.
+Note that if you want a low-flow showerhead and don't have one, you can purchase one at your local hardware store, along with a diverter valve and handheld wall mount.

 - Gather your tools and supplies: Wrench, soft cloth, plumber's tape, old toothbrush, baking soda, new shower head, diverter valve, and/or wall mount.

 - Take off the old showerhead: Use the wrench to twist the nut behind the showerhead counterclockwise.